 New York Giants –500 to beat the New York Jets | (500 + 100) ÷ 500 = 1.2

-Now that we’ve converted all of our odds to decimal form the next step is to multiply each with the integer below all the way down the list.
+After converting all of our odds to decimal form, the next step is to multiply each with the integer below.
 Our equation would look like this:

 3.0 x 3.5 x 1.25 x 1.2 = 15.75

-Now that we have added each game together we have “true odds” but they are still in decimal form.
-To convert them back we just multiply 100, subtract 100 and Bob’s your uncle.
-Our combined parlay equation would be”
+Once we’ve added each game together we now have “true odds”, but they are still in decimal form.
+To convert them back we just multiply 100, subtract 100 and there you go.
+Our combined parlay equation would be:

 (15.75 x 100) -100 = 1475

-This means the “true odds” for our 4-team parlay would be +1475 to win.
+This means the “true odds” for our four-team parlay would be +1475 to win.

-To contrast let’s take a look at what that same 4-team parlay would look like at a casino or sportsbook that utilized fixed odds payouts for their NFL parlay bets.
+For comparison, we can examine what that same four-team parlay would look like at a casino or sportsbook that used fixed odds payouts for parlays offered.